Sam Lacey: College career

-Lacey suffered a foot injury early in the game, and the Aggies were not competitive in the second half.
-UCLA had won five of the previous six NCAA titles, and would go on to win the next three.
-However, the Aggies won the third-place game over St. Bonaventure to finish 27–3, and ended the year ranked fifth in the nation.
+The Aggies lost to UCLA 93–77.
+Lacey suffered a foot injury early in the game against UCLA.
+While he continued to play in the game, he was hampered by the injury and the Aggies were not competitive in the second half.
+Lacey had eight points and 16 rebounds in 31 minutes.
+The Aggies did win the third-place game over St. Bonaventure to finish the season 27–3, with Lacey scoring 18 points and grabbing 19 rebounds.
+The Aggies ended the year ranked No. 5 in the nation by the Associated Press.
 Lacey earned first-team All-American honors from Basketball Weekly.
+He was an Associated Press honorable mention for All-American in 1970.

-While at New Mexico State, Lacey set team rebounding records for a career, season and single game.
-As of 2024, Lacey's 1969-1970 average of 15.9 rebounds per game remains the school record, and his 493 total rebounds that season is still the record as well.
-Over his college career, Lacey averaged 16.3 points and 14.2 rebounds per game.
+While at New Mexico State, Lacey set team rebounding records for a career, season, and single game.
+He still holds the Aggie record for rebounds in a game (through 2025–26).
+Lacey's 1,265 career rebounds is a school record, as are his 1969–70 single season average of 15.9 rebounds per game and 493 total rebounds (through 2025–26).
+Over his college career, Lacey scored 1,448 points and had 1,265 rebounds, averaging 16.3 points and 14.2 rebounds per game.